core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 During its operations in the group, the server may also lose synchronization with a client's Sender Sequence Number.
 This can happen, for instance, if the server has rebooted or has deleted its previously synchronized version of the Recipient Context for that client (see {{ssec-loss-mutable-context}}).

-Even if the server is synchronized with the client's Sender Sequence Number, the Partial IV only allows the server to determine the relative order of the requests under the assumption that the client is honest.
+Even if the server is synchronized with the client's Sender Sequence Number, the Partial IV only allows the server to determine the relative order of the requests from that client under the assumption that the client is honest.

 If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), the server can use the approach in {{sec-synch-challenge-response}} as a variant of the procedure in {{Section B.1.2 of RFC8613}}, before delivering request messages from that client to the application.
-This also makes the server (re-)synchronize with a client's Sender Sequence Number, and provides relative freshness of subsequent requests.
+This also makes the server (re-)synchronize with a client's Sender Sequence Number.

 Assuming an honest server, the message binding guarantees that a response is not older than its request.
 Hence, the following holds.